kittenlogic/unsupervised-pleasures/_pages/corpora.md

 ## Love Corpora

 **Love Corpora** will be a collection of datasources featuring texts that orient towards life and liberation.
-It will include, but not be limited to works that center queer love, an ethics of embodiment and care, and practices of commoning and mutual aid.
+It will include, but not be limited to works that center queer love, an ethics of embodiment, and decolonial perspectives.
 We will create this collection with community input and contributor consent.
-We also plan to turn this into a publicly available library with full transparency about its contents, licensing terms, and collection methodologies. // [>> Please Support](/love)
+Metadata will provide full transparency about contents, licensing terms, and collection methodologies. // [>> Contribute](/love)

 <hr/>